enaburekhan/Tic-tac-toe-game/README.md

 ## Getting Started

-This project involves creating the Game class with methods that only interacts with the players.
+This project involves creating the Logic class with methods required by players to play the game.

 ### Prerequisites